-Today 89% of customers think brands need to put more effort into providing a consistent experience.
+In fact, up to 49% of businesses today say they will make customer experience a top priority because more and more customers want brands to put more effort into providing a consistent experience.
 Among companies that heed that warning, 84% of organizations that work to improve customer experiences report an increase in revenue.Without that complete view of their journey, it’s difficult to fully understand where these high impact points (both positive and negative) lie.

 These experiences represent an opportunity for improvement.
 Positive high-impact moments can be leveraged and adopted in other programs, pathways, and funnels to improve conversion rates.
 Negative experiences can be identified and remedied while providing insight into other similar moments of frustration that customers might encounter throughout their journey.

 The truth is that there is always a difference between the experience that companies believe their customers are having and how the customer’s themselves see it.
 Attribution and customer journey analysis allows us to better align our internal understanding of customer experiences with reality and work to improve those experiences over time.